Precious Metals Analyst Says Gold’s Recent Dip Only Temporary

 The ECB’s announcement was likewise pessimistic, as the bank slashed its growth forecast for 2019 to 1.1% down from a previous 1.7%.
 The central bank also revealed that it would not raise interest rates this year, opting instead to pump more money into the EU’s economy.
 Although this gave the dollar some breathing room, the dovishness of ECB officials was still seen as positive for gold and likely contributed to the metal’s price gains.

-As investors reel from these news and adjust their strategy accordingly, gold will seek to once again solidify its position above $1,300.federal reserve, inflation, quantitative easing, silver
+As investors reel from these news and adjust their strategy accordingly, gold will seek to once again solidify its position above $1,300.Featured, federal reserve, inflation, quantitative easing, silver